Web3 Technology Explained: The Future of the Decentralized Internet

 7. Challenges and Limitations of Web3

-Despite its potential, Web3 faces several challenges.
+Despite its potential, Web3 still faces several challenges.

 Common challenges include: